Riding Oregon 101

 Oregon’s Scenic Bikeways program is unique.
 Long or short, advanced or beginner level, one-day or multiday, locals have selected, ridden and reviewed each trail for inclusion.
 The routes showcase some of the most beautiful and distinctive views in the state — from Oregon’s wild and scenic South Coast to the historic covered bridges around Cottage Grove.
 But there are plenty of other ways to have an unforgettable biking adventure.

-Consider, for example, the newly minted Oregon Timber Trail, a 650-mile single-track trail that runs across the entire state through four distinct sections, from the rugged wilderness of the Oregon outback to the stunning vistas of Mt.
+Consider, for example, the soon-to-be-designated Oregon Timber Trail, a 650-mile single-track trail that runs across the entire state through four distinct sections, from the rugged wilderness of the Oregon outback to the stunning vistas of Mt.
 Hood.
 If riding the whole trail seems daunting, set your sights on one segment at a time — the Deschutes tier is the easiest.

 In fact, every notable natural feature has a way to be explored by bike.
 See the striking blue water of America’s deepest lake from the 32-mile Crater Lake Rim Route, or explore the national scenic area of the Columbia River Gorge from the Historic Columbia River Highway State Trail, originally built to be one of the most beautiful highways in the world.
 (Pro tip: Take a side excursion to the Mosier Twin Tunnels Trail to sip craft cider and eat locally sourced snacks at Rack & Cloth.)
 Got the kids in a bike trailer?
 Tow them along the Banks-Vernonia State Trail, Oregon’s first rail-to-trail route, which is an easy ride over wooden trestles and through sunny woods.(Painted Hills Scenic Bikeway by Russ Roca / pathlesspedaled.com)